Laparoscopic Gastric Sleeve (VSG) Surgeon Serving the DFW Area Back to top

-Vertical sleeve gastrectomy (VSG), also called the gastric sleeve is a popular and effective procedure that helps the obese shed excess weight.
-While weight loss surgery was once thought of as a measure of last resort, these procedures are now often recommended by primary care physicians for patients who are at risk for serious health complications due to their excess weight.
-Respected Dallas weight loss surgeon Dr. Preeti Malladi has performed these surgeries for many years and has the knowledge, experience, and skills to help patients overcome their weight-related challenges.
+Vertical sleeve gastrectomy (VSG), also known as gastric sleeve surgery, is a popular and effective bariatric surgery that helps patients lose weight safely and successfully.
+Respected Dallas weight loss surgeon Dr. Preeti Malladi has performed these surgeries for many years and has the knowledge, experience, and skills to help patients return to good health by overcoming obesity.

 What Is Sleeve Gastrectomy Surgery?

-In a VSG surgery, a portion of the stomach is removed, leaving a small sleeve-like section behind.
-This sleeve holds much less food than before and thus helps you reduce portions and consume fewer calories.
+In a gastric sleeve surgery, a portion of the stomach is removed, leaving a small sleeve-like section behind.
+This sleeve holds much less food than before surgery and thus helps you eat less and consume fewer calories.

 How it Works

-The VSG procedure is performed by a bariatric surgeon and is typically a minimally invasive procedure done under general anesthesia.
-The surgeon uses a laparoscope (a small camera) to see inside the abdomen and specialized instruments to perform the surgery.
+The VSG procedure is performed by a bariatric surgeon and is typically a minimally invasive laparoscopic or robotic surgery done under general anesthesia.
+The surgeon uses a laparoscope (a small camera) to see inside the abdomen and specialized instruments to perform the weight loss surgery.
 Five or six small incisions are made to accommodate the camera and the instruments.
-This technique is of great benefit to weight loss patients because they avoid the larger incisions and longer healing times of an open surgery.
+This technique is of great benefit to weight loss surgery patients because they avoid the larger incisions and longer healing process of open surgery.

-The surgeon removes about three-fourths of the patient’s stomach, leaving a tube or sleeve behind.
-The digestive tract is not rerouted as in the gastric bypass.
-The smaller sleeve-like stomach holds much less food so the patient must eat less, and the removal of a large part of the stomach means the body produces much less of the hormones responsible for hunger.
+The doctor removes about three-fourths of the patient’s stomach, leaving a tube or gastric sleeve behind.
+The digestive tract is not rerouted as in the gastric bypass surgery.
+The smaller sleeve-like section holds much less food so the patient must eat less.
+The removal of a large part of the stomach means the body produces less of the hormone that produces a feeling of hunger.

 What Are the Benefits of a Sleeve Gastrectomy?

-The VSG procedure is typically performed on weight-loss patients who are at higher risk for complications from anesthesia because of their extremely high BMI (greater than 40) and their comorbidities.
+The VSG procedure is typically performed on both lower BMI patients and high BMI patients.
 The minimally invasive sleeve procedure can be performed in less time than gastric bypass but produces somewhat slower weight loss.

-The primary benefit of a sleeve gastrectomy is that you can eat less and still feel satisfied.
+The primary benefit is that you can eat less and still feel satisfied.
 Just as with any weight loss surgery, VSG does not replace diet and exercise.
-But it is a critically important tool to use with them to regain control of your health.
-When the gastric sleeve procedure is combined with these other important lifestyle changes, you can expect significant weight loss within the first year.
+But it is a critically important tool to use in combination with them to regain control of your health.
+When the gastric sleeve procedure is combined with these other important lifestyle changes, most surgery patients can expect significant weight loss within the first year.

 Am I a Candidate for Gastric Sleeve Surgery?

 If you are considering this operation, it is important to talk to a trusted bariatric surgeon.
-If you are more than 100 pounds overweight, have a BMI above 40, or have a chronic condition related to your weight, you are likely a candidate for a sleeve gastrectomy which is generally reserved for those who are extremely obese and who would likely not be able to tolerate the longer gastric bypass procedure.
-Plano & Dallas bariatric surgeon Dr. Preeti Malladi can discuss weight loss surgery with you and determine whether you are a candidate for VSG.
+If you are more than 100 pounds overweight, have a BMI above 35 (and even some with a BMI over 30), or have a chronic condition related to your weight, you are likely a candidate for sleeve gastrectomy.
+Plano and Dallas bariatric surgeon Dr. Preeti Malladi can discuss bariatric surgery with you and determine whether you are a candidate for VSG.

-Yes, most insurance companies cover the vertical sleeve gastrectomy if it is deemed medically necessary.
+Yes, many insurance plans cover the gastric sleeve if it is deemed medically necessary and the insurance criteria are met.
 Every insurance policy is different, so please contact your insurance provider to discuss your coverage.
+Dr. Malladi’s office can also help inquire about your insurance coverage and criteria.

 Gastric Sleeve Recovery

-After surgery, you will likely spend 1-3 days in the hospital.
-There will be some abdominal swelling and your pain will be controlled with medication.
+After surgery, you can expect a hospital stay of one day.
+There will be some abdominal swelling and your pain will be controlled with pain medication.
 Before you leave the hospital, you will receive instructions on how to take care of your incisions, and any restrictions on your activity.
-It is important that you get up and move around several times every day to avoid developing blood clots in your legs.
-You should plan on taking at least three weeks to rest and let your body heal before you plan on resuming normal activities.
+You will probably be restricted from heavy lifting for at least four to six weeks.
+During your recovery, it will be your job to get up and move around several times every day to avoid developing blood clots in your legs.
+You should plan on taking at least one to two weeks to let your body heal before resuming high levels of activity.

-After your weight loss surgery, you will be on a liquid diet for about a week.
-After that, you will transition to soft foods for a few weeks.
-It is very important that you follow your bariatric surgeon’s postoperative dietary instructions at home so you don’t do any damage to your stomach.
+After your weight loss surgery, you will be on a liquid diet for two weeks.
+After that, you will transition to soft foods for four weeks.
+It is very important for your long-term success that you follow your bariatric surgeon’s post-op dietary instructions at home.
+Failing to do so could damage your VSG and jeopardize your recovery.

 What Can I Expect After Surgery?